 Written Tests (2) 25%

 Written Final 15%

 Skills Practical 25%

-EIP 15%
+Clinical 1 Project: Pass/fail 10%

-Health & Wellness 10%
+Health & Wellness 15%

 Quizzes & assignments 10%

 Total 100%

 Grade Requirements: A student must have a combined average of 75% on all course work for this class (written/lab/skills exams, quizzes, assignments, etc. as applicable) and a student must also have a minimum of 75% on each individual skills practical, in order to receive a passing grade for this course and progress in the program.